Mathematics (MATH)

 MATH 575 Mathematics in the Middle School Classroom (Units: 3)

-Prerequisite: MATH 565 with a grade of C or better, or consent of the instructor.
+Prerequisite: MATH 565 with a grade of C or better; or BA Math Concentration in Teaching majors; or permission of the instructor.

 MATH 576 Math in Middle Schools II (Units: 3)

-Prerequisite: MATH 575 with a grade of C or better.
+Prerequisite: MATH 565 with a grade of C or better; or BA Math Concentration in Teaching majors; or permission of the instructor.

 MATH 577 Math in Middle School III (Units: 3)

-Prerequisite: MATH 577 or MATH 227 with a grade of C or better, or consent of the instructor.
+Prerequisite: MATH 565 with a grade of C or better; or BA Math Concentration in Teaching majors; or permission of the instructor.

 MATH 696 Applied Mathematics Project I (Unit: 1)

 Prerequisite: MATH 460 with a grade of C or better.
-May be replaced by consent of the instructor.
+May be replaced by permission of the instructor.

 MATH 697 Applied Mathematics Project II (Units: 2)